Cleora scriptaria

-Cleora scriptaria, the kawakawa looper moth, is a moth in the family Geometridae endemic to New Zealand.
+Cleora scriptaria, the kawakawa looper moth, is a moth in the family Geometridae.
+It is endemic to New Zealand.

 Taxonomy

 C. scriptaria was first described by Francis Walker in 1860 as Tephrosia scriptaria using specimens obtained from Major Parry.

 Description

 The Kawakawa looper moth varies considerably in both colour and size during its adult stage of life.
 The coloration of the Kawakawa looper moth has many variations with the most common having yellow/ brown mottled forewings.
 Other variations include big yellow patches on darker coloured wings.
 Both male and female moths have unique spots located on the middle of their wings that range from black to white and cream.
 The sexes can be distinguished by the antennae like in most moths, with the males having feathered antennae and the females having filiform antennae.
 Distinguishing the gender of the moth can be determined by the feathered like antennae that occurs only in the males, whereas the female's antennae remain shorter and featherless.
 While the moth is feeding, the antenna can be seen in an uncoiled state which is helpful in distinguishing the moth from other related species.
 The body of adults ranges between 10 – 15 mm long and the wingspan can be between 30 and 55 mm wide.
 Caterpillars are light green at first, eventually transitioning to a light brown as they age.